Can India and Pakistan ever be friends?

 So, as the story goes, when K Natwar Singh - who later was also foreign minister - was going to Pakistan as ambassador in 1980, he asked Abdul Sattar, then Pakistani envoy to India, and known as a hawk as far as ties with India went, as to one thing he should avoid saying in Pakistan.
 The answer was: "Avoid saying that you are like us; Pakistanis don't like it".

-And therein lies the nub of the relationship - the continuous striving for ideological and political 'othering' of a country that was born from the same womb, shares a common ancestry and culture, speaks a common language, at least in the two Punjabis, and share common passions for cinema and cricket.
+And therein lies the nub of the relationship - the continuous striving for ideological and political 'othering' by a country that was born from the same womb, shares a common ancestry and culture, speaks a common language, at least in the two Punjabis, and delights in common passions for cinema and cricket.

 At a recent discussion on bilateral ties organized by the India Foundation in New Delhi, Tilak Devasher, a former intelligence boss who has authored four widely acclaimed books on Pakistan, chided a questioner who spoke about the many strands of commonality between the people of India and Pakistan.
 "There is little ground for mutual affinity anymore," he shot back, explaining how in the quest for subcontinental distancing, Pakistani children were fed on government-prescribed textbooks that had uncharitable references to Indians and Hindus, with the result an entire generation grew up in Pakistan with only hatred towards India.